nitesh4146/RL-Sutton-Barto-Notes/README.md

 ![rl-problem](./images/agent-env-model.png)

 - State: Formally, a state is a function of history
 - The environment state is the environment's private state and is usually not visible to the agent
 - The agent state is the agent's internal representation
 - Markov Property: The future is independent of the past given the present i.e. The state is a sufficient statistic of the future

 ![category](./images/category.png)

 ### 1. Categorizing RL Agents:
-Value Based - Only Value function + No policy (implicit) Policy Based - Only Policy + No Value function
+Value Based - Only Value function + No policy (implicit)
+Policy Based - Only Policy + No Value function
 Actor Critic - Both Value function + Policy

 ### 2. Categorizing RL Agents:
-Model Free - Policy and/or Value function, No env model Model Based - Policy and/or Value function + Model
+Model Free - Policy and/or Value function, No env model
+Model Based - Policy and/or Value function + Model

+- RL is different from planning problem.
+In planning, the environment rules are known and the agent decision can be based on look-ahead or search

 # References: